luuis9am/Classic-Pong-Game-on-MSP430/README.md

-## Code created by me is within Game Folder "pong"
+# Classic Pong Game

+This project contains code from both the libraries provided by Dr. Eric Fruedenthal of UTEP and the project folder (pong_game) constructed by me using the demos as example to create an operational pong game using the MSP430.

 - - - - - - - - - - - -  - - - - - - - - - - - - - - - - - - - - - -

+### Per Eric Fruedenthal (Arch1 Lab Description)
-# Project 3: LCD Game
+### Project 3: LCD Game
-## Introduction
+### Introduction

 Continuing your effort to help ACME Solutions provide Christmas toys, your task is now to develop a game for the LCD screen.
 You should